-In November 2014, goodwill was recorded in connection with the acquisition of RFS Pharma, and have represented a series of awarded patents and filed patent applications.
+In November 2014, goodwill was recorded in connection with the acquisition of RFS Pharma.

 We evaluate indefinite-lived intangible assets and goodwill for impairment annually, as of November 30, or more frequently when events or circumstances indicate that impairment may have occurred.
 As part of the impairment evaluation, we may elect to perform an assessment of qualitative factors.
 If this qualitative assessment indicates that it is more likely than not that the fair value of the indefinite-lived intangible asset or the reporting unit (for goodwill) is less than its carrying value, we then would proceed with the quantitative impairment test to compare the fair value to the carrying value and record an impairment charge if the carrying value exceeds the fair value.